OpenProteinAI/openprotein-docs/src/poet/substitution-analysis.md

 ## Interpreting your results

-Your results are presented as a heatmap, where each site has a relative log-likelihood score.
-This score indicates increased or decreased fitness relative to the sequence being analyzed. .
+Your results are presented as a heatmap in the Results tab, where each site has a relative log-likelihood score.
+This score indicates increased or decreased fitness relative to the sequence being analyzed.
 Hover over a site on the heatmap to view the relative log-likelihood score.
 A positive number indicates an improvement in fitness, a negative number indicates a reduction in fitness, and 0 indicates equivalent fitness.

-The heatmap colors indicate how a mutation at that site would impact the function of a variant:
+The heatmap colors indicate how a mutation at that site would impact the fitness of a variant:

-- Deep blue indicates improved function.
+- Blue indicates improved fitness.
-- Red indicates reduced function.
+- Red indicates reduced fitness.

-A site which is all blue indicates that a mutation at that site would not impact function.
+A site which is all white indicates that a mutation at that site would not impact fitness.

-If you want to run a Substitution Analysis on one of these variants as the parent sequence against your original prompt, click on the variant in the heatmap to open the **Run new** drawer, then select **Run new**.
+To run a Substitution Analysis using one of these variants to build a new prompt, click on the variant in the heatmap to open the **Create new Substitution Analysis** drawer, then select **Create**.

-You can also enter an arbitrary sequence in the **Run new** drawer to run single site analysis for other sequences without respecifying the prompt.
+You can also enter an arbitrary sequence in the **Create new Substitution Analysis** drawer to run single site analysis for other sequences without respecifying the prompt.

 Your highest scoring variants and sites are also displayed in tables below the heatmap for quick reference.
 Download results as a table using the **Export** button.

 ![](./img/sub-analysis-1.png)

-Refer to the **Single site details** tab to see the parameters you used to run the Substitution Analysis.
+Refer to the **Details** tab to see the parameters you used to run the Substitution Analysis.

-## Troubleshooting your results
+## Fine-tuning your results

 If your heatmap is inconclusive, meaning that the log-likelihood scores are very close, adjust your sampling methods or **Maximum similarity to seed sequence** and **Minimum similarity to seed sequence** fields.